- SASA home

 A plant health import licence is required prior to import.

-The UKPQU is overseen by an Inter-Departmental Committee comprising the Scottish Government, the Food and Environment Research Agency (Fera) on behalf of the Department for Environment and Rural Affairs, Department of Agriculture and Rural Development for Northern Ireland (DARD-NI), British Society of Plant Breeders and research and commercial interests.
+The UKPQU is overseen by a Review Committee comprising stakeholders including the Scottish Government, the Department for Environment and Rural Affairs (DEFRA), Department of Agriculture and Rural Development for Northern Ireland (DARD-NI), British Society of Plant Breeders and research and commercial interests.
 The committee meets every several years.
 A report of the work of the UKPQU is prepared for these meetings and can be viewed here.

 Each unit of potato material is established as in vitro microplant cultures, observed over a growing season in the glasshouse for the presence of diseases and tested for specific pathogens.
 The testing done by the UKPQU exceeds EC requirements.